ng-alain/delon/docs/scaffold.en-US.md

 **src/app/core/core.module.ts**

 The core module will only be imported once.
-Therefore, pure service classes (eg, messages, data access, etc.) that are required for the entire ** business module should exist here.
+Therefore, core service classes (eg, messages, data access, etc.) that are required for the entire ** business module should exist here.

 **src/app/core/i18n**

-[Internationalization](/docs/i18n) Data loading and processing related classes.
+[Internationalization](/docs/i18n) data loading and processing related classes.
 If you create a project via [Command Line Tool](/cli), you can specify the `-di` parameter to determine whether internationalization support is required.

 **src/app/core/net**